schell/mod/README.md

 </script>
 ```

 In this first call `mod` packages your module initialization object and starts loading its dependencies (either through XMLHttpRequest or script tag injection).
-Once the dependencies are loaded (which may or may not define more modules and load more scripts), the result of the `init` function is stored in `mod.modules`, in this case as `mod.modules.main`.
+Once the dependencies are loaded (which may or may not define more modules and load more scripts), the result of the `init` function is stored in `mod.modules`, in this case as `mod.modules.Main`.
 The loaded modules are exposed to your `init` and `callback` functions as the only parameter, so they don't clutter global space.

 As an added benefit, you can share data between modules using `mod.modules`.